Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Set the tagline to be used.

+The maximum tagline length is 2048 characters.
 This setting only applies to embedded help.
 If no tagline is specified, the default will be used instead.

+Examples:
+    - ``[p]helpset tagline Thanks for using the bot!``
+    - ``[p]helpset tagline`` - Resets the tagline to the default.

+**Arguments:**

+- ``[tagline]`` The tagline to appear at the bottom of help embeds.
+Leave blank to reset.

 .. _core-command-helpset-usemenus: